ntemposd/my-website/content/docs/consulting/goethe/index.md

 Through the close networking of the individual Goethe-Institut and links to the creative industries scene in Germany, an entrepreneurial network for cultural businesses will be created that is unique in this form worldwide.

 ## My Role

+Helping Goethe Thessaloniki to build a local hub for artists by gathering and educating 40 local creatives in how to transform their crafts into a real business.

+* Educational content preparation
+* Workshop planning & instruction
+* Business coaching
+* Reporting

 ## Workshops